eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_helm.md

 ## Prepare a new Helm chart

-If you would like to write a new helm chart, this section will guide you to adapt and deploy a new vehicle app, which is called `my_vehicle_app` for this walkthrough.
+If you would like to write a new helm chart, this section will guide you to adapt and deploy a new _Vehicle App_, which is called `my_vehicle_app` for this walkthrough.

 1. Start Visual Studio Code and open the previously created _Vehicle App_ repository.
 1. Create a new folder `my_vehicle_app` under `deploy`